 To subtask or not to subtask

 Remember the five dos and don’ts of subtasks to guide you on when to create a project, task, or subtask.
 When in doubt, remember that subtasks are designed to supplement and support—not replace—the main work in the parent task.
-Subtasks a great way to break work into individual components, clarify who’s working on what, and move work forward.
+Subtasks are a great way to break work into individual components, clarify who’s working on what, and move work forward.

 For more Asana tips, check out our Best Practices.